syncfusion-content/ej2-charts-docs/ej2-javascript/bullet-chart/comparative-bar.md

 ## Target bar customization

 The following properties can be used to customize the target bar.
-Also you can bind the color for the target bar from [`dataSource`](../../api/bullet-chart/#datasource) for the bullet chart.
+Also, you can bind the color for the target bar from [`dataSource`](../../api/bullet-chart/#datasource) for the bullet chart.

 * [`targetColor`](../../api/bullet-chart#targetcolor) - Specifies the fill color of target bar.
 * [`targetWidth`](../../api/bullet-chart#targetwidth) - Specifies the width of target bar.